8,000 BTU Portable Air Conditioners

 Noise output

-All units, no matter their BTU, were measured to produce about 60 dB of noise at 2 ft. (with a sound meter placed 2 ft. away from the unit).
-All units have some form of audible compressor noise that you can minimize by leaving the unit on maximum fan speed.
+In our tests, all units, no matter their BTU, were measured to produce about 60 dB of noise at 2 ft. (with a sound meter placed 2 ft. away from the unit).
+All units had some form of audible compressor noise that you can minimize by leaving the unit on maximum fan speed.
 The fan noise overpowers the compressor noise for most models so that you’re left hearing only the white noise produced by the fan.

 Size and weight